 How will everyone know what’s happening?

-On the website’s news page there will be regular updates on the number of stories submitted.
-Once the collection is in print, a breakdown of costs and donations will be shown for that anthology
+On the website’s News page there will be regular updates on the number of stories submitted.
+Once the collection is in print, a breakdown of costs and donations will be shown for that anthology.

 Rules